style77/insightguard/README.md

 variable to configure the value.
 This behaviour can be changed by overriding `env_prefix` property in `insightguard.settings.Settings.Config`.

-An exmaple of .env file:
+An example of .env file:
 ```bash
 INSIGHTGUARD_RELOAD="True"
 INSIGHTGUARD_PORT="8000"